helix-foundation/currency/contracts/governance/monetary/README.md

 Emitted by the `redeemVoteRewards` function or the `annualUpdate` function if recipient is the hoard.

+###### FundingRequest(uint256 amount);
+Attributes:
+  - `amount` (uint256) the amount of ECOx that needs to be added to the TrustedNodes contract to ensure continued payouts going forward

+Emitted by 'newCohort' and 'annualUpdate'.

 ###### RewardsTrackingUpdate(uint256 nextUpdateTimestamp, uint256 newRewardsCount);
 Attributes:
   - `nextUpdateTimestamp` (uint256) the timestamp at which this contract needs to transfer